-Minor Spills

-- ▶ Remove all ignition sources - Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes - ▶ Control personal contact with the substance, by using protective equipment. - Contain and absorb spill with sand, earth, inert material or vermiculite. - ► Wipe up. - Place in a suitable, labelled container for waste disposal.
+Minor Spills Remove all ignition sources.
+Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.
+Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
+Place in a suitable, labelled container for waste disposal.
+Major Spills Moderate hazard.
+Clear area of personnel and move upwind.
+Alert Fire Brigade and tell them location and nature of hazard.
+Wear breathing apparatus plus protective gloves.
+Prevent, by any means available, spillage from entering drains or water course.

-Moderate hazard.